dpnishant/auto-nonce/README.md

 *validate_token.php*

-This script compares the incoming client token, if any, and validates with the server token and returns a JSON response (or error) back to the client..
+This script compares the incoming client token, if any, and validates with the server token and returns a JSON response (or error) back to the client.